ArturMakly/trumptweets/README.md

 # trumptweets
-This was made to counter President Dickhead's tweets.
+This was made by [design2dev](design2dev.com) to counter President Dickhead's tweets.

 **The MANIFESTO**<br>
 We live in a world that is manipulated by Fake News.<br>